Strategies for Coping with the Empty Nest Syndrome

 If you feel like your purpose is gone when your children leave home, it’s important to explore new interests, passions, and activities that can give you a sense of achievement and fulfillment.
 Reconnecting with old hobbies or finding new ones, volunteering, or even considering a new career path can help redefine your sense of purpose.
 This is a time for personal growth and exploration, and many find it rewarding to invest in their own development.

 Empty nest syndrome is a feeling of grief and loneliness parents may feel when their children leave home for the first time, such as to live on their own or attend college.
-It is characterized by sadness, loss, and difficulty adjusting to the new life stage.
+It is characterised by sadness, loss, and difficulty adjusting to the new life stage.
 Parents can struggle with the loss of their daily parenting roles and the absence of their children’s company.